top of page

 Practicalities:

-Grocery: We recommend stocking up on supplies at one of the supermarkets in Grenaa, as the upcoming stage leads away from residential areas.
-The next opportunity to shop will be in Balle, at the end of the stage—please check opening hours in advance.
+• Grocery: Several supermarkets are available in Horsens.
+The next and last opportunity to shop will be in Søvind, at the end middle of the stage—please check opening hours in advance.

 Spiritual input